 Were You Exposed to Asbestos Through Work as an Aircraft Mechanic?

 To give yourself the best possible odds in the face of an as-yet-undiagnosed illness, alert your healthcare professional to your history of asbestos exposure.
-They will add that information to your medical records so that should symptoms appear, your physician will know to look for asbestos-related diseases, and you can be diagnosed and treated more quickly.
+They will add that information to your medical records, so if symptoms appear, your physician will know to look for asbestos-related diseases, and you can be diagnosed and treated more quickly.

-If you are an aircraft mechanic, the family member of an individual in the aviation industry, or were in some other way exposed to asbestos from airplanes and you have been diagnosed with malignant mesothelioma or another asbestos-related disease, seeking guidance from an asbestos lawyer will provide you with answers to some of your most pressing and worrisome questions.
+If you are an aircraft mechanic, the family member of an individual in the aviation industry, or were in some other way exposed to asbestos from airplanes, and you have been diagnosed with malignant mesothelioma or another asbestos-related disease, seek guidance from an asbestos lawyer.
+They can provide you with answers to some of your most pressing and worrisome questions.

 References